eclipse/kuksa.val/doc/usage.md

   --port arg (=8090)                    If provided, `kuksa-val-server` shall
                                         use different server port than default
                                         '8090' value
-  --record (=0)                         Enable record feature for replaying into
-                                        the server later on.
-Record file will be stored to the specified path with timestamp.
-                                        File format is *.csv
-                                        possible values:
+  --record arg (=noRecord)              Enables recording into log file, for
+                                        later being replayed into the server
-                                          - noRecord: no Recording will be applied
+                                        noRecord: no data will be recorded
-                                          - recordSet: Record Set Value (inputs of the server)
-                                          - recordSetandGet: Record Set Value and Get Value (in- and outputs of the server)
+                                        recordSet: record setting values only
+                                        recordSetAndGet: record getting value
+                                        and setting value

-  --record-path (='.')
-Specify path where the record file should
+  --record-path arg (=.)
+Specifies record file path.
-                                        be stored to.

   --log-level arg                       Enable selected log level value.
 To
                                         allow for different log level
                                         combinations, parameter can be provided